answear/luigis-box-bundle/README.md

 Note!

-If some document will fail, `ApiResponse::$success` will be `false`.
-Check `$okCount` if you want to know how many documents were been updated and `$errors` to check exactly which documents fails.
+`ApiResponse::$success` will be set to `false` if any of passed documents fails.
+Check `$okCount` if you want to know how many documents were updated and `$errors` to check exactly which documents failed.

 Final notes